A Munto Fanfiction: Tomorrow's Promise © RedWingedAngel002

 "You're wrong!" she interrupted with a huff.
 How dare she!
 "Lilith-san was gonna help me with Bath Time!
 I asked and you said it was okay!
 You said it was okaaay~!"

-Munto bristled.
-"When did I say that?!" slapping the marble table in frustration.
-The silver utensils rattled with disruption.
+"When did I say that?!"
+Munto bristled, slapping the oak table in frustration.
+The silver utensils rattled in disruption.

 "This morning!" the blonde whined.

 "Now, Munto," Seraphine cooed with maternal patience.
-"Almost everyone knows you're terrible in the mornings.
+"Almost everyone knows you do not do well in the mornings.
 It is likely that you were half-asleep, when agreeing to Yumemi-hime's query."

-His mouth firmed into a distasteful line, as he crossed his arms and groused in simmering silence.
+His mouth firmed into a distasteful line and crossed his arms and groused in simmering silence.
 Was everyone against him?

 "Oh, son, there is nothing to be upset about.
 You were just doing your job," Andreious chuckled, while ruffling his firelocks in an apologetic gesture.